 General damages provide a plaintiff money to compensate him or her for the losses caused by the tortfeasor that are difficult to measure.
 Examples include pain, suffering, lost earning capacity, loss of consortium, loss of enjoyment of life, and emotional distress.

 In personal injury settlement and jury verdicts, a plaintiff typically recovers more compensation for general damages than he does for specific damages.
-For example, take someone who was rear ended by a speeding driver and suffered whiplash as a result.
+For example, take someone who was rear-ended by a speeding driver and suffered whiplash.
 Then, if his medical bills are $5,000, and he missed work causing him to lose $5,000 in income, his total settlement might be $25,000. $10,000 of that settlement would be for specific damages: $5,000 for medical bills and $5,000 for lost wages.
 The remaining $15,000 would be for general damages like the pain and suffering he endured because of the negligent driver.

 Free Case Evaluation with a West Virginia Personal Injury Lawyer

-As discussed above, it is difficult to prove a claim for punitive damages in West Virginia, but an experienced personal injury lawyer can greatly improve your odds if you have been injured by another’s reckless conduct and outrageous indifference to the health and safey of others.
-Additionally, a skilled lawyer can help you recover both compensatory damages and punitive damages if the facts of your personal injury claim justify both.
+As discussed above, it is difficult to prove a claim for punitive damages in West Virginia.
+Still, an experienced accident attorney can greatly improve your odds if you have been injured by another’s reckless conduct and outrageous indifference to the health and safey of others.
+Additionally, a skilled lawyer can help you recover compensatory and punitive damages if the facts of your personal injury claim justify both.

 If you have been injured or wronged by another, we invite you all West Law Firm for a free consultation.
 Our toll free number is 1-877-943-9378 (WEST).

 West Law Firm is located in Charleston, West Virginia, just a few blocks from the Capitol with plenty of free parking.
 We serve personal injury clients throughout the state and country and will come to you if needed.
-Our personal injury lawyers also work on a contingency basis, so that means you pay no fee unless and until you recover compensation.
+Our injury lawyers also work on a contingency basis, meaning you pay no fee unless and until you recover compensation.